ZcashFoundation/zebra/book/src/user/target-tier-policies.md

   platform, and are not expected to provide platform-specific implementations for every tier 2 platform.
-- The platform must provide documentation for the Zcash community explaining how to build for the platform using cross-compilation, and explaining how to run tests for the platform.
+- The platform must provide documentation for the Zcash community explaining how to build for their platform, and explaining how to run tests for the platform.
   If at all possible, this documentation should show how to run Zebra programs and tests for the platform using emulation, to allow anyone to do so.
 If the platform cannot be feasibly emulated, the documentation should explain how to obtain and work with physical hardware, cloud systems, or equivalent.
 - The platform must document its baseline expectations for the features or versions of CPUs, operating systems, libraries, runtime environments, and similar.